himmAllRight/himmAllRight-source/resources/templates/md/posts/issues-setting-up-ubiquiti-network.md

 {:layout :post
-:title  "Encountered Issues Setting Up Ubiquiti Network" :date "2017-06-28"
+:title  "Encountered Issues Setting Up Ubiquiti Network" :date "2017-06-29"
 :author "Ryan Himmelwright"
 :tags ["Homelab" "Network" "ubiquiti" "wifi"]
 :draft? false
 }

-This past weekend, I setup the ubiquiti network.
-It actually ended up taking a good portion of Sunday, but that is because I ran into a few issues.
+This past weekend, I setup my new ubiquiti network.
+It actually took up a good portion of Sunday, because I ran into a few minor issues.
-Fortunately/Unfortunately these issues were mostly due to it being my first time configuring this type of setup, so there was a lot of trial and error.
-The basic setup of is now all configuring and running great.
+Fortunately/Unfortunately, these issues were mostly because it my first time configuring this type of setup, so there was a lot of trial and error.
+The basic setup is now all configuring and has been running great.
 It was a good day and I learned a lot :).
 In fact, I am confident that if I had to start over from scratch, the process would take me about 10-15 minutes.
-Just to be sure, I'm just going to quickly jot down the major pain points I had during my first time setup.
+Just to be sure, I'm just going to quickly jot down the major pain points I had during the initial setup.

 <!-- more -->

-## Trouble Connecting to EdgeRouter-x for Initial Setup
+## Trouble Connecting to the EdgeRouter-x for Initial Setup
 <center>
 <img alt="During initial setup, I was connecting the router wrong" src="../../img/posts/ubiquiti-setup-issues/wrong-router-connection.png" width="90%">
 </center>
 <div id="caption">During initial setup, I was connecting the router wrong</div>

-The edgerouter needs to be directly connected to a computer during initial setup so that the EdgeOS configuration screen can be accessed.
-The instructions stated to connect and ethernet cable from my laptop to the `eth0/POE` port on the edgerouter, but I guess I didn't believe it.
+The edgerouter needs to be directly connected to a computer during its initial setup, so that the EdgeOS configuration screen can be accessed.
+The instructions clearly stated to connect and ethernet cable from my laptop to the `eth0/POE` port on the edgerouter, but I guess I didn't believe them.

-Instead, I plugged the ethernet cable from modem into `eth0`, and I was connected my computer to `eth1`.
+Instead, I plugged the ethernet cable from my modem into `eth0`, and my computer to `eth1`.
 That didn't work.
-However, once I properly connected the devices, and manually set a static IP on my laptop (ex: `192.168.1.2`), I was able to access the configuration page in my browser via `https://192.168.1.1` (don't for get the *s* in *https*).
+However, once I *properly* connected the devices (and manually set a static IP on my laptop, `192.168.1.2` for example), I was able to access the configuration page in my browser via `https://192.168.1.1` (don't forget the *s* in *https*).
 Lesson Learned: manuals are (*usually*) not out to get you.

 ## Issues connecting AP/POE
 This was not actually an issue I encountered, but rather me not being sure what